Continuing Learners Course Overview

 - handling sticky situations in the target language

-The foundations sessions provide an overall framework for your continued language and culture learning.
-In these sessions, we examine a range of useful insights that deal with the "what" and "how" of effective language learning, and through applications questions for each session you relate these insights to your individual needs and specific learning situation.
-We explore a number of basic questions.
-Some concern the "what" of language learning, some address who you are as a language and culture learner, and still others deal with how to go about the learning process.
-Some questions we cover include
+The Foundations sessions provide an overall framework for your continued language and culture learning.
+In these sessions, we examine a range of useful insights that deal with the "what" and "how" of effective language learning and help you relate these insights to your individual needs and specific learning situation.
+Some topics include:

 - In order to reach a higher level of language proficiency, exactly what do you need to learn, and what skills must be developed?